TryItOnline/cixl/README.md

 ```

 ### Modularity
-The core language is split into libraries, or libs in cixl jargon; and may be custom tailored to any level of functionality from C. This is an ongoing process, but you may get an idea of where it's going by having a look on existing [libs](https://github.com/basic-gongfu/cixl/tree/master/src/cixl/libs).
+The core language is split into libraries, or libs in Cixl jargon; and may be custom tailored to any level of functionality from C. This is an ongoing process, but you may get an idea of where it's going by having a look on existing [libs](https://github.com/basic-gongfu/cixl/tree/master/src/cixl/libs).

 ### Performance
-There is still plenty of work remaining in the profiling and benchmarking departments, but preliminary indications puts cixl at around 1-4 times slower than Python.
+There is still plenty of work remaining in the profiling and benchmarking departments, but preliminary indications puts Cixl at around 1-4 times slower than Python.
 Measured time is displayed in milliseconds.

-Let's start with a tail-recursive fibonacci to exercise the interpreter loop, it's worth mentioning that cixl uses 64-bit integers while Python settles for 32-bit.
+Let's start with a tail-recursive fibonacci to exercise the interpreter loop, it's worth mentioning that Cixl uses 64-bit integers while Python settles for 32-bit.

 ```
    |